 A habit could be eating cereal for breakfast, running every morning, or reading before you go to sleep.

 Habits and systems have an important thing in common: they’re repeatable.
 When you’re working on building a habit or developing a system, you focus on what you do each day, not a far-off goal.

 “When you focus on the practice instead of the performance, you can enjoy the present moment and improve at the same time.”

-A goal is simply a law which, like all legalistic systems, comes with built in shame, fear or guilt based punishment.
-It motivates mostly via punishment and the brief hope of a relief from such.
+A goal is simply a law which, like all legalistic systems, comes with built-in shame, fear or guilt based punishment.
+It motivates mostly via punishment and the brief hope of relief from such.

-A system, on the other hand, is the creation of a rhythm — the participation in a life transformation that has, as it’s core, longing.
-It has no punishment inherent within it because there is no bar to reach and it’s pleasure is found in exploration and experimentation on the self which, when successful, is its own enjoyment.
+A system, on the other hand, is the creation of rhythm — the participation in a life transformation that has, as it’s the core, longing.
+It has no punishment inherent within it because there is no bar to reach and its pleasure is found in exploration and experimentation on the self which, when successful, is its own enjoyment.